fondlykip/chicago_taxi_data/README.md

 ![Solution Architecture](img/CTD_Architecture.jpg "Architectural Overview")

+The tools implemented in each layer are
+- The Processing/ Orchestration layer
+  - Airflow
+- The Storage Layer
+  - MongoDB
+  - PSQL
+  - Remote Storage via Docker Volume
+- The Serving Layer
+  - API built with FastAPI

-The services for each aspect of the diagram above are all built and managed by the `docker-compose.yaml` file found in the root of the repository.
+The services for each layer are all built and managed by the `docker-compose.yaml` file found in the root of the repository.

 In this file we define the following containers:
  - `airflow_meta_db`: Host for Airflow's PostgreSQL backend database